rodrigosetti/master-plan/README.md

 Given all these constraints and structure, master plan will build an optimum prioritization of projects and sub-projects for execution.

-The entire definition of a project is defined into a single `.plan` file using a simple C-like language.
+The entire definition of a project is defined into a single `.plan` file using a simple language.
 There are defaults for most constrains and properties such that things can be less verbose if using the defaults.

 The tool is able to build visualizations from the plan file.